Soil Cleanup Activity Overview

 Human and Ecological Risk Assessment

 The Risk Assessment Work Plan was submitted on August 25, 2008.
 An addendum was submitted on February 4, 2009.
-On September 19-20, 2013, DTSC, DOI, PG&E, and Tribal Nations met to discuss amendments to the Soil Risk Assessment Work Plan.
+On September 19-20, 2013, DTSC, DOI, PG&E, and Tribes met to discuss amendments to the Soil Risk Assessment Work Plan.
 DTSC approved the Soil Risk Assessment Work Plan and addendum on February 4, 2009 and DOI approved on February 5, 2009.
-A Final Risk Assessment Work Plan Addendum II was submitted on June 29, 2015 and contains updated information relevant to soil risk assessment activities and evaluation based on comments received by Tribal Nations, agencies, and stakeholders.
+A Final Risk Assessment Work Plan Addendum II was submitted on June 29, 2015 and contains updated information relevant to soil risk assessment activities and evaluation based on comments received by Tribes, agencies, and stakeholders.
 DTSC conditionally approved the Soil Risk Assessment Addendum II on August 31, 2015 (clarified on September 15, 2015) and DOI conditionally approved the Addendum 2 on September 8, 2015.
 Upon completion of the soil investigation field work and discussion of soil data, PG&E began the soil risk evaluation on June 20, 2017.
 The Soil Risk Assessment report was submitted to agencies on October 18, 2019, and an errata was submitted on February 19, 2020.
 The Soil Risk Assessment Report plus errata were approved on May 29, 2020.
 The approved Soil Risk Assessment Report and its errata can be found here.

 Coordination with Tribal Nations and Stakeholders